gitcoinco/grants-stack-indexer/README.md

 - On deploy the data directory is always cleared and everything is reindexed, we only persist the cache
 - Find the data directory at `/mnt/indexer/data` and the cache directory at `/mnt/indexer/cache`

-The following commands might be useful for monitoring (use the `-c [fly.toml|fly.staging.toml]` argument switch between staging and production:
+The following commands might be useful for monitoring (use the `-c [fly.production.toml|fly.staging.toml]` argument switch between staging and production:

 ```bash
 fly status # show general status of the app, all VMs and their status